CooperativeActivities/crac-core/README.md

 -----------------------------------------------------------------

-**Change the state of target task; Choose either 'publish', 'start', or 'complete'** *For each state different prerequisite have to be fullfilled:*
+**Change the state of target task; Choose either 'PUBLISHED', 'STARTED', or 'COMPLETED'** *For each state different prerequisite have to be fullfilled:*
 *NOT_PUBLISHED: Default state*
 *PUBLISHED: Only allowed when the task-fields are all filled*